UkiDLucas/book-mobile-business/en/02_Leadership.md

 ## Succeed as a manager

-A successful leader is measured by the team he builds, if the team grows and improves to a point the manager is no longer needed then it is a real sucess.
-There will always be next, better challenge for a great leader.
+A successful leader is measured by the team he builds, if the team grows and improves to a point the manager is no longer needed then you can call it a real sucess.
+There will always be the next, bigger challenge for a great leader.
 There were plenty of companies and even empires that failed as soon as the leader was no longer there.
-From the point of view of people left behind and experiencing the fall it was a leadership failure.
+From the point of view of people left behind, experiencing the fall, it was a leadership failure.
 Having a great run at the cost of the people left behind is a sign of a weak personality.

-You lead with what you contribute, not with your title, not even with your knowledge, or potential for greatness, you can be very smart, but this not mean you are fit to be a leader.
+You lead with what you contribute, not with your title, not even with your knowledge -- or potential for greatness, you can be very smart, but this does not mean you are fit to be a leader.

 Have mental strengtth and balance, be exacting.
-To be exacting is to be precise what you require from others and expect exact results.
+To be exacting is to be precise in what you require from others and expect matching results.

 Lead with respect, justice and understanding and cooperation, not brute force.